 - A root canal has been performed, and the remaining tooth structure needs a crown to protect it.

 - A tooth is severely worn down.

-With proper care that includes regular brushing and flossing and twice yearly trips to the dentist, a dental crown can last for many years.
+With proper care that includes regular brushing and flossing and regular dental exams and cleanings, a dental crown can last for many years.